 Please review Standard Conditions Part 1, section A, number 4.
-The analytical and sampling methods used shall conform to the reference methods listed in 10 CSR 20-7.015 and/or 40 CFR 136 unless alternates are approved by the Department.
+The analytical and sampling methods used shall conform to the reference methods listed in 10 CSR 20-7.015 and/or 40 CFR 136 unless alternates are approved by the Department and incorporated within this permit.
 The facility shall use sufficiently sensitive analytical methods for detecting, identifying, and measuring the concentrations of pollutants.
 The facility shall ensure the selected methods are able to quantify the presence of pollutants in a given discharge at concentrations low enough to determine compliance with Water Quality Standards in 10 CSR 20-7.031 or effluent limitations unless provisions in the permit allow for other alternatives.
-A method is "sufficiently sensitive" when; 1) the method quantifies the pollutant below the level of the applicable water quality criterion or; 2) the method minimum level is above the applicable water quality criterion, but the amount of pollutant in a facility's discharge is high enough the method detects and quantifies the level of pollutant in the discharge, or 3) the method has the lowest minimum level of the analytical methods approved under 10 CSR 20-7.015 and or 40 CFR 136.
+A method is "sufficiently sensitive" when; 1) the method quantifies the pollutant below the level of the applicable water quality criterion or; 2) the method minimum level is above the applicable water quality criterion, but the amount of pollutant in a facility's discharge is high enough the method approved under 10 CSR 20-7.015 and or 40 CFR 136.
 These methods are also required for parameters listed as monitoring only, as the data collected may be used to determine if numeric limitations need to be established.
 A permittee is responsible for working with their contractors to ensure the analysis performed is sufficiently sensitive.
-40 CFR 136 lists the approved methods accepted by the Department.
-Tables A1-B3 at 10 CSR 20-7.031 shows water quality standards.